-The six departments within the Faculty of Business and Globalization and the four research labs research and teach in the following areas: business and management sciences, law, international relations, migration, globalization, e-governance in business and administration, knowledge and communication management as well as European policy and the theory of democracy.
+The six departments within the Faculty of Business and Globalisation and the four research labs research and teach in the following areas: business and management sciences, law, international relations, migration, globalisation, e-governance in business and administration, knowledge and communication management as well as European policy and the theory of democracy.

 Department for E-Governance and Administration